 Time To Act

-For almost two years, we have seen the devastation caused by the overturning of Roe v Wade in America.
+For over two years, we have seen the devastation caused by the overturning of Roe v Wade in America.
 Now, the attack on abortion rights has reached the UK.

 The number of women facing criminal investigation, prosecution and prison time under Great Britain’s cruel and outdated abortion law has reached a record high.
 It is Time to Act.